harveytriana/TspApproach/README.md

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

-In a recent analysis (15-10-21), the modular division with operator (%) was replaced by a more efficient strategy.
-The improvement in C # and GO is notable; it was applied to everyone.
+In a recent analysis (10-15-21), the modular division with operator (%) was replaced by a more efficient strategy.
+The improvement in C# and GO is remarkable; it applied to everyone.

 ## Results